 Regular Volunteer Positions

-The spring volunteer season for individuals looking to work at our Safe House (emergency shelter) or Drop-In Center runs from May 29th (first session of volunteer/intern training) through mid-August.
-Volunteers are expected to work a minimum of 4 hours per week, either at our Safe House (emergency shelter) based in Northern Rhode Island or at our Drop-In Center in Providence, based on their position.
+The summer volunteer season for individuals looking to work at our Safe House (emergency shelter) or Drop-In Center runs from May 28, 2019 (first session of volunteer/intern training) through early-September.
+We ask that volunteers commit to working a minimum of 4 hours per week, either at one of our Emergency Shelters (based in Northern Rhode Island or in Providence) or at our Drop-In Center in Providence, based on their position.

 Due to the sensitive nature of our work, the following is required of all interns prior to the start of their service:

 Be at least 18 years of age by the start of their service;

-- Provide a valid BCI (state background criminal investigation).
+Provide a valid BCI (state background criminal investigation).
 Please visit the Attorney General's Office website for instructions (NOTE: Effective Monday July 23, 2018, BCIs must be obtained at the new Attorney Generals office; 4 Howard Ave Cranston RI);

 Attend our 15-hour, multi-session volunteer and intern training (offered three times per year).